In rivers and streams of Colombia’s El Chocó region, traditional artisanal panning for

 • Environmental, economic, social, human rights and other issues raised by mining practices in El Chocó;

 • Implications of those issues here in the U.S. where there are similar issues and practices;

-• How activities, practices and problems in less well-known areas of the world may illuminate issues in our own lives, and how those far-away activities may affect us.
+• How activities, practices and problems in less well-known areas of the world may affect us and illuminate issues in our own lives.

 2013 and 2014 field work in El Chocó:

-We worked together for approximately two months in close collaboration with the Catholic Diocese of Quibdó and federations of Afro-Colombian communities.
+During these visits, we worked together in close collaboration with the Catholic Diocese of Quibdó and federations of Afro-Colombian communities.
 We have produced photographs and drawings of traditional panning for gold, of mechanized mining, and of people panning in abandoned areas of larger pits.
 We made images of villages, towns and neighborhoods where miners live and work.
 We interviewed people from traditional mining families, people mining in the pits currently, mechanized miners, and community activists.
 We collected tools used by artisanal miners and art made by local people concerned with the environmental damage from mechanized mining.

 Interview on WAMC/Northeast Public Radio: